-Hurricane Delta Forecast To Strengthen, Hit Louisiana Coast Friday
+Hurricane Delta Forecast To Strengthen Before Hitting Louisiana Coast Friday

 Water from the hurricane's storm surge could reach as high as 7 to 11 feet in areas from Pecan Island, La., to Port Fourchon, La., according to the National Hurricane Center.
 Delta is forecast to intensify, with sustained winds up to 115 mph.